-The protective glass panels are removed and the cartoon attached to a temporary framework.
-Microscopic samples of materials taken from the cartoon are analysed to guide the restorers in their choice of treatment and enhance their understanding of the production process and how the work was used.
+The protective glass panels are removed and the carton attached to a temporary framework.
+Microscopic samples of materials taken from the carton are analysed to guide the restorers in their choice of treatment and enhance their understanding of the production process and how the work was used.

 Ventilation is used to remove the dust from the back of the cartoon.
 A support is placed right against the canvas during this process, which is carried out using a soft brush or perhaps an eraser.

 2. ConsolidationThe first consolidation phase will take place on the front of the work to avoid loss of material while it is wound up and transported to the workshop.
 These supports will also prepare the surface at the back for future stages of the work.
 These are made of crépeline de soie applied to particular areas of the cartoon surface using a polysaccharide mucilage from seaweed (funori).
 These two materials have been chosen as they do not affect the final appearance of the painted layer and permit the whole process to be reversed.